Joe Baldacci: Law career & political office

 In 2020, Baldacci ran for the Maine Senate District 9 seat vacated by term-limited incumbent Geoffrey Gratwick.
 In the Democratic primary, he defeated Victoria Kornfield 53%-47%, and in the November general election he received 55% of the vote in the three-way race with Republican Sean Hinkley and independent Kristie Miner.
 Since his 2020 term began, Baldacci has served on the Health and Human Services committee and is the chair of State and Local Government committee.

 Personal life

 Baldacci lives in Bangor with his wife Elizabeth, who is also an attorney.
-The couple has two adult daughters.
+The couple has two adult daughters, Caroline and Olivia.
 Baldacci and his brother John Baldacci, a former U.S. Congressman and governor, frequently hold spaghetti dinners to support local needs and causes.
 The dinners feature Mamma Baldacci's secret spaghetti sauce recipe.